bhisaac/5eFP/5eFP-SRD.md

 **_Cooldown_.** A game feature with the cooldown keyword can only be used once during a game session.
 If a number follows the cooldown keyword, the number represents how many times you can use the game feature during a game session (minimum 1).
 Once a game feature with a cooldown is used, you can't use the same game feature again until the beginning of your next turn.

+For example, Cooldown 2 means you can use this game feature twice per game session but no more than once per turn.

 **_Conflict_.** The conflict, detailed in your setting handbook, is an event with ongoing effects that changed the game world into an unbalanced and afflicted state (see Setting Handbook).
 A 5eFP game ends when the conflict is resolved.

 **_Creature, Monster_.** A creature can be a player character or a non-player character.
 It can also be a monster or a minion, elite, or boss in a monster encounter.
 Creatures and monsters can be good, neutral, or evil.
 They can be lawful or chaotic as well.
 The majority are neutral, meaning they are not good, evil, lawful, or chaotic.
 Sometimes, the label fits.
 Some creatures are frightening and terrible, and some monsters are, indeed, monsters.